tomcqt/adyOS/README.md

 ### Contains 1k+ lines of code!

-An operating system made in Node.js.
+A full command line pseudo-operating system written entirely in JavaScript using Node.JS.

 ### [Read the docs!](https://ady.tomcat.sh/)